-1. Tire-Derived Aggregate (TDA) Civil Engineering Technical Support; Research; and Technology Center and Laboratory Testing Services
+1. Tire-Derived Aggregate (TDA) Civil Engineering Technical Support and Research

-CalRecycle will continue to provide technical support to address issues associated with the use of TDA in civil engineering projects, research to investigate new TDA applications, and laboratory testing services to assure compliance with TDA specifications.
-As shown in the activity descriptions below, funding for these efforts
+CalRecycle will continue to provide technical support to address issues associated with the use of TDA in civil engineering projects and research to investigate new TDA applications as shown in the activity descriptions below.
+Funding for these efforts will vary between \$600,000 and \$850,000 per fiscal year.
+This is done to accommodate the award cycles for the contracts needed to support CalRecycle's Technical Support Contracts.

-TDA Civil Engineering Technical Support
+• TDA Civil Engineering Technical Support